-This article was written in the first person narrative.
-It was written by my daughter, Stephanie Black, and edited and expanded by me, Stephen Key.
+This article was written in the first person narrative by my daughter, Stephanie Black, and edited and expanded by me, Stephen Key.

 My name is Stephanie.
 But for the grace of God, I shouldn’t be here on earth to tell you my story.
-The odds were stacked against me when I was born and I am thankful that I am alive and well to this very day to share my thoughts with anyone interested in my story.
+The odds were stacked against me when I was born and I am thankful that I am alive and well this very day to share my thoughts with anyone interested in my story.

 It all started on the 5th of September, 1976.
 Ironically it was the same year as the bicentennial celebration of the independence of the United States of America.
 I can truthfully say that it was also the celebration of the first day of the rest of my life.